 * Lesbian novelist, historian, and playwright

-- Advisory board member of Jewish Voice for Peace
+* Advisory board member of Jewish Voice for Peace

-- Is extremely critical of Israel and the Jewish people
+* Is extremely critical of Israel and the Jewish people

 Schulman says that she grew up “surrounded by Holocaust survivors” who “yelled at each other for no reason and didn’t know how to be happy.”
-Her parents, she adds, distrusted and looked down on gentiles, hated homosexuals (they threw Sarah out of their home upon learning that she was a lesbian), and supported Israel reflexively.
+Her parents, she adds, distrusted and looked down on gentiles, hated homosexuals — they threw Sarah out of their home upon learning that she was a lesbian — and supported Israel reflexively.

-This “emotionally diasporic” feeling—this sense of alienation from her own country—was at the root of the radical-left politics that Schulman and other queer activists pursued in the 1980s and 90s.
+This “emotionally diasporic” feeling—this sense of alienation from her own country—was at the root of the radical-left politics that Schulman and other queer activists pursued in the 1980s and ’90s.
 Their goal was not to win a place for gays at the proverbial American table, but to anathematize America (and capitalism) while clinging to marginality.

 The “emotionally diasporic” feeling is also the key to explaining why Schulman identifies not with Israelis, whom she views as gun-toting bullies, but with Palestinians, whom she perceives, romantically, as innocent, displaced victims.
 Not that this sense of identification came easily: She reports that she struggled to overcome a “visceral Jewish identification” with Israel, and to liberate herself from the “racism” that made her at first uneasy about supporting Palestinian leaders.

-Schulman derides Israel’s practice of actively marketing itself as a gay-friendly society and vacation destination.
-Such “pinkwashing,” she says, is a duplicitous tactic designed to conceal the Jewish state’s allegedly egregious and widespread “violations of Palestinians’ human rights.”
-Further, Schulman implies that “gay life” in Palestinian society is not substantively any worse than in Israel.
-“Homosexuality,” she writes, “has been decriminalized in the West Bank since the 1950s, when anti-sodomy laws imposed under British colonial influence were removed from the Jordanian penal code, which Palestinians follow.”
+In November 2011, Schulman penned a New York Times op-ed piece which condemned “anti-immigrant and anti-Muslim political forces in Western Europe and Israel” for their “depictions of immigrants” as “homophobic fanatics” who “opportunistically ignore the existence of Muslim gays and their allies within their communities.”
+To depict Muslims as anti-gay, she maintained, was to “render invisible the role that fundamentalist Christians, the Roman Catholic Church and Orthodox Jews play in perpetuating fear and even hatred of gays.”
+Schulman also derided Israel’s practice of actively marketing itself as a gay-friendly society and vacation destination.
+Such “pinkwashing,” she said, was a duplicitous tactic designed to conceal the Jewish state’s allegedly egregious and widespread “violations of Palestinians’ human rights.”
+Further, Schulman implied that “gay life” in Palestinian society was not substantively any worse than in Israel.
+“Homosexuality,” she wrote, “has been decriminalized in the West Bank since the 1950s, when anti-sodomy laws imposed under British colonial influence were removed from the Jordanian penal code, which Palestinians follow.”